Common Dog Ear Problems: Symptoms, Treatment and Prevention

 Treating your dog’s ear issues will depend on the cause but often include medications or ear drops.
-Ear infections are commonly treated with antibiotics and ear cleaning.
+Bacterial infections are commonly treated with antibiotics and ear cleaning.
+Ear infections may also require anti-inflammatory medications.
 Ear mites are usually treated with a gentle ear cleaning, insecticidal ear drops, or prescription medication.
 Treating a hematoma usually involves draining the blood from the mass to prevent further issues.

 Preventing Dog Ear Problems

 Although it isn’t always possible to prevent ear issues, there are a few steps you can take to help promote healthy ears in your dog.